RCG Home Rescue Team

 $40K Underwater → Short Sale Approved → Clean Exit

-"Here's the thing — they didn't even make money off us.
+"They didn't even make money off us.
 After looking at our situation, they told us we could actually keep our house if we did a loan modification.
-They walked us through the whole process, helped us with the paperwork, and never charged us a dime.
-We're still in our home 2 years later.
-When we ARE ready to sell, there's only one team we're calling."
+They walked us through the whole process and never charged us a dime.
+We're still in our home two years later."

 — Hartland Homeowner